6.3.2 |

 model does not deal with or has only drawn attention to as yet.

-A normolog must then be able to take the basics of 'er system of
+A normolog must, then, be able to take the basics of 'er system of

 disciplinary thought for granted.
-If 'e had to constantly defend

-the first principles and fundamental concepts of
+If 'e had to constantly defend the first principles and fundamental

 the Norm